mlanza/doesideas/README.md

 # DoesIdeas

-This is the Jekyll project from which I created my blog.
+This is my shingle hung out on the Internet.